stewart-matzek/stewart-matzek.github.io/content/portfolio/project1.md

 ## Project overview

 ### Problem
 The documentation workflow relied heavily on Word documents, which were uploaded into an imperfect version control system.
-Oftentimes, authors worked on local versions of the documents independently, leading to multiple document mismatch scenarios.
+Authors often worked independently on local versions of the documents, leading to document mismatch scenarios.

-A large amount of manual work is performed to reconcile these versions of the documents.
+Tech writers and program managers perform a large amount of manual work to reconcile these versions of the documents.

 ### Solution
 Adopt a docs-as-code approach to content authoring.

-Author all content in Markdown, and use Gitlab to store our content, manage versions, perform reviews, and tech edit content.
+Author all content in Markdown, and use Gitlab to store content, manage versions, perform reviews, and tech edit content.

-I created an infrastructure for each of the Well-Architected Framework pillars, scripting to pull down existing documentation files as Markdown, and a training and documentation ecosystem for non-technical authors to learn Git and Gitlab.
+I created an infrastructure for each of the Well-Architected Framework pillars, wrote a script to pull down existing documentation files as Markdown, and designed a training and documentation ecosystem for non-technical authors to learn Git and Gitlab.

 Our docs-as-code approach needed to have two essential parts: